 This parameter makes it possible to enable the SDTI option and select the bandwidth of the network.

-On XT[2]+ servers, there are one pair of SDTI connectors: XNet[2] Non-Relay connectors can be used at either 540 or 1485 Mbps.
+On XS servers, there is one pair of SDTI connectors: XNet[2] Non-Relay connectors can be used at either 540 or 1485 Mbps.

 The SDTI circuit is closed only when the Multicam software is started.